 The long-term expected rate of return on pension plan investments was determined using a lognormal distribution analysis in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

-The target asset allocation and best estimates of geometric real rates of return for each major asset class as of June 30, 2018 are summarized in the following table:
+The target asset allocation and best estimates of arithmetic real rates of return for each major asset class, as used in the June 30, 2016 experience study, are summarized in the following table: